CompuTec/computec-docs/docs/wms/user-guide/custom-decoder.md

 # Custom Decoder

-This tool allows defining custom data to be scanned and recognized in barcodes and places within the CompuTec WMS workflow to use them.
+Custom decoders in CompuTec WMS allow you to define unique data scanning rules and recognize barcode information within specific workflows, streamlining data processing and accuracy in Warehouse Management System transactions.
+The steps and configuration options detailed here guide users through setting up and testing custom decoders in CompuTec WMS, highlighting the potential for customized, efficient scanning operations.

 ---

 ## Requirements

+To implement custom decoders, ensure the following setup is complete:
     - CompuTec WMS Server installed
     - CompuTec WMS objects installed in the database
     - MAUI WMS client installed (Barcoder Setup configuration from the MAUI on Windows level only)
     - The latest scanner simulator (for testing)
     - Correct configuration in the Scanner tab:

     (Prefix, Suffix, Scanner Group Separator).